| SOCIAL CIRCLES- PERSONAL

 cues like this are a great way to back up verbal communication if

+a child has autism or Asperger's syndrome.
 You may also locate a copy of Stranger Danger

 or Good Touch Bad Touch, and similar books that teach appropriate